$n$-permutability and linear Datalog implies symmetric Datalog: Stacking symmetric Datalog programs

 \section{Stacking symmetric Datalog programs}

-In this section we describe two tricks that allow us essentially to run one Datalog program from inside another (at the cost of decreasing the number of variables available to the program).
+In this section we describe two tricks that allow us essentially to run one Datalog program from inside another.
+The price we pay for this is that the new program can use fewer variables than the old one.